 - A munching noise or crushing sensation can be heard when moving the shoulder

-- Tingling or numbness sensation in the arms or fingers
+- In addition, tingling or numbness sensation in the arms or fingers

 - Stiffness or inability to move the shoulder

-- Newborn babies cannot move their arms for several days due to birth-related collarbone fracture
+- Lastly, newborn babies cannot move their arms for several days due to birth-related collarbone fracture

 - Falling into a shoulder or onto an outstretched hand.